meghdadFar/snlp/README.md

 red_words = rw.get_redundant_terms(manual=True, manual_thresholds: dict={'lower_threshold':1, 'upper_threshold': 8})
 ```

-In order to get a better undertanding of the distribution of the scores before setting the thresholds, you can run `show_plot()` method from `RedunWords` class to see this distribution:
+In order to get a better understanding of the distribution of the scores before setting the thresholds, you can run `show_plot()` method from `RedunWords` class to see this distribution:

 ```python
 rw.show_plot()